Molly Addiction, Effects, & Treatment

-The first step to fighting an addiction to Molly may be to enter a detox program.
+The first step to fighting an addiction to Molly may be to enter a detox facility program.
 During medical drug detox for substance abuse, the body will flush itself of the drug, and the user may experience withdrawal symptoms.
 Molly doesn’t carry the same dangerous physical withdrawal symptoms as other substances, like alcohol, but detox is often recommended to cope with the psychological withdrawal symptoms.

 Common withdrawal symptoms from Molly are:2, 6

 Though withdrawal may be uncomfortable, clients who enter our Orange County drug detox facility will have access to healthcare professionals 24/7 who know how to treat the most severe symptoms and make their clients as comfortable as possible.